Maurdekye/satisfactory_factory_planner/README.md

 * `[.exe] "motor: 5, heavy modular frame: 10, cable: 50, plastic: 50"` - See what kind of factory would be needed to produce the ingredients for a single manufaturer every minute

-## Installation
+## Further Usage Details

-[Download the latest release zip](https://github.com/Maurdekye/satisfactory_factory_planner/releases), unzip `satisfactory_factory_planner.exe` and `recipes.json` to a folder, and run the executable from a command line.
+By default, the program will choose the first applicable recipe from `recipes.json` for the product you are trying to create, and will use that to plan your factory.
+If you would like it to use an alternative recipe, you can list the recipes in the file for a product with `--list-recipes`, and then select that recipe for use in planning with `--recipes`.
+If the recipe you want isn't listed in the config file, then you may need to add it to the file yourself manually.

 ## Options

-- `-s, --show-perfect-splits` - Convert final machine counts to perfect split whole numbers, and list the underclocks for them
+- `-p, --show-perfect-splits` - Convert final machine counts to perfect split whole numbers, and list the underclocks for them

 #### Example: